apigee/apigee-hybrid-install/README.md

             role: roles/storage.objectViewer
         # ...
         ```
-    3. You can try pulling the images from the above mentioned [repo](https://us.gcr.io/apigee-demo-gauravkg/new-hybrid-install) and add them to your project.
+    3. You can try pulling the images from the above mentioned [repo](https://us.gcr.io/apigee-demo-gauravkg/new-hybrid-install2) and add them push them to your project.
 (Steps left as an exercise for the reader :) ).
-Then you need to make the controller point to this new image hub in your project by modifying [bases/controllers/apigee-controller/apigee-controller-deployment.yaml](bases/controllers/apigee-controller/apigee-controller-deployment.yaml):
+Then change the `imageHub` in [overlays/controllers/apigee-controller/apigee-hybrid-config.yaml](overlays/controllers/apigee-controller/apigee-hybrid-config.yaml)
         ```yaml
-        # --image-repository-hub=us.gcr.io/apigee-demo-gauravkg/new-hybrid-install
+        # imageHub: "gcr.io/apigee-release/hybrid"
-        --image-repository-hub=<YOUR_IMAGEHUB_PATH>
+        imageHub: "<YOUR_IMAGEHUB_PATH>"
         ```
-        and change the controllers image itself:
+7. Change the controller image in [bases/controllers/apigee-controller/apigee-controller-deployment.yaml](bases/controllers/apigee-controller/apigee-controller-deployment.yaml):
     ```yaml
     # image: us.gcr.io/apigee-demo-gauravkg/apigee-controller:gauravkg
     image: <YOUR_IMAGEHUB_PATH>/apigee-operators:<TAGGED_VERSION>
     ```

 ## How to use [`apigee-hybrid-setup.sh`](tools/apigee-hybrid-setup.sh)?